Koha-Community/kohadocs/source/opac.rst

 |image969|

-To add a single title to a list, click the 'Save to Lists' option and then choose the list you'd like to add the title to.
+To add a single title to a list, click the 'Save to lists' option and then choose the list you'd like to add the title to.
 To add multiple titles to a list check the boxes on the left of the titles you want to add and then choose the list you want to add the titles to from the 'Add